Hi, I’m Pam, a Certified Mid-Life Coach, I help women move through the mess of midlife + menopause with ease and to figure out what's next.

 BREATHE it doesn’t need to be this way or feel like this.

-I can help you feel less stressed, use the sense of urgency that has come into your life, regain your sense of purpose and build a future of beautiful memories.
+I can help you feel less stressed, use the sense of urgency that has come into your life to gain perspective and clarity.
+You will regain your sense of purpose, feel back in control and more like yourself again.

 Let’s Talk